CedricHirschi/nrf5-vscode/README.md

 LiveView enables the monitoring of variables during debugging without halting the code.
 You can add and remove variables to be monitored in the debug view in the activity bar, where you can also see the values.

 ![Live Watch](figures/liveview_activitybar.png)

+### Temporary Path Replacement

+This setting replaces all relative paths to the nRF5 SDK (`../../../../../..`) in the `.emProject` file with the `sdkPath` setting.
+This can be useful if you want to use the project outside of the default examples folder.
+While working on the project in Visual Studio Code, a backup of the original `.emProject` file is created.
+When closing the project, the original `.emProject` file is restored.

 ## Contributions